FelixOnline/v2/content/articles/2011-11-3-fight-for-freedom.md

  - /biz/1679/fight-for-freedom
 imported: true
 comments:
+ - value: >
- - This post is truely excellent youve really hit the nail on the head with your argument there I just hope other readers have the wisdom to understand what your getting at
+     This post is truely excellent, you've really hit the nail on the head with your argument there.
+I just hope other readers have the wisdom to understand what your getting at.

 # Article Taxonomies
 categories: